 When we meet that fella at the water cooler who provides us a testimonial about his days in high school, and how bullies subjected him to cruel and inhumane levels of abuse, we ask ourselves how much of this narrative is 100% factual?
 He might say that bullies picked on him, a confession that we consider more acceptable in our anti-bully climate, but how many people delve into the specifics of the pain they experienced in those moments?
 I met the guy who did, and he was such an anomaly for me that he characterized the 99.99% of the population who won’t.
 For the rest of us, our rewrites involve a main character of our story reacting to our bully in a manner equivalent to Indiana Jones shooting the Arab swordsman after his intricate displays of prowess with a scimitar.
 If this agent’s goal was to limit the number of authors vying for his services, I suspect this note accomplished that for him, and put the fear in a whole lot more.

 The second rule concerns fiction, and that is there are no rules regarding truth, as I believe when a reader purchases a fiction book, or reads a short fictional story, they enter into an agreement with the author that it’s likely that none of this is true in any way.
 I do have one rule with fiction, however, and this might fall under the agent’s note.
 It is that I do not exaggerate my main character’s prowess to the point that he is an Indiana Jones character with little in the way of vulnerabilities.
-My main characters do make mistakes, and they are wrong, but I don’t do this to follow some elitist agent’s guidelines, I just find flawed characters more interesting.
+My main characters do make mistakes, and they are wrong.
+I don’t do this to follow some elitist agent’s guidelines, I just find flawed characters more interesting.
 It’s why I’ve always preferred Batman to Superman.
+The males characters I write about are as flawed as the females.
+Some might consider the latter a violation of current cultural edicts to the point of being a political statement, but if said flaws are honest and integral to the character, who is being more political the author or those who oppose the idea that an individual might have flaws?
 Perhaps the agent should’ve included some variation of the word exaggeration.
 Without that word, the agent is condemning about 95% of the world of fiction.

 To be considered a successful author, Truman Capote once said, “All an author needs to do is write one great book.”
 The initial thought, and that which informed much of what Capote said, was that he was saying that all an author has to do to achieve fame is write one great book.
 Capote, after all, appeared to enjoy the fruits of fame as much, if not more, than any other author did on the back of In Cold Blood.
 Capote’s brief quote might have also referred to the idea that greater sales result from one great book, for one could say that writing one great book puts an author on the radar, and any books that follow will achieve greater attention on the coattails of that one great book.

-For most authors who aspire to write two great books, to four, to so much more, the astute reader can spot their formula.
+For those authors who aspire to write two great books, to four, to so much more, be forewarned an astute reader will spot your formula.
 The author’s formula encapsulates their worldview, the imprint the world has made on them, and that which they hope to leave on their readers.
 There is also, within the artist, the drive to escape the imprint left on them, but most human beings, artists or otherwise, have a difficult time escaping their philosophical DNA.
 We are creatures of habit who can’t help giving our bad guy the characteristics that terrified us most in our friend’s dad.
 We can’t avoid the urge to harm him, or kill him off in the creative ways fictional outlets provide, and we can’t avoid telling him, in all the ways our creative minds have at our disposal, that he isn’t as terrifying to us as he was when we were young.

 The faults of my imprint, as it pertained to what I was writing, dawned on me when an interviewer asked one of my favorite musicians why his lyrics were subpar.
 (The interviewer’s question was more artful than that, but that was the gist of the question.)
-“Too many lyricists attempt to write a song, as if it’s a college thesis,” is a rough synopsis of the musician’s answer.
+“Too many lyricists attempt to write a song, as if it’s a college thesis,” the musician replied.
 “I just write lyrics that fit the music.”

-The dumb guy’s disease involves the author of a book, or song, informing the world that they’re not as dumb as they were in school or in the immediate aftermath where the focus of their life was partying.
-The musician’s quote informed me that when I injected politics and music appreciation into my fiction, I was writing my college thesis to inform my bullies that I was not as dumb as they thought I was.
+Dumb guy’s disease involves the author of a book, or song, informing the world that they’re not as dumb as everybody thought they were in school or in the immediate aftermath where the focus of their life was partying.
+The musician’s quote informed me that when I injected politics and music appreciation into my fiction, I was writing my college thesis to inform my peers in school that I was not as dumb as they thought I was.
 Some big name fiction authors make political overtures to enlighten their readers, and they attempt to woo us into listening to their favorite groups with forays into music appreciation.
-I used to write about my main character’s appreciation for my favorite group of the moment, in the manner that big name author does.
+I used to write about my main character’s appreciation for my favorite group of the moment, in the manner that one big name author often does.
 My modus operandi was if he can do it, why can’t I?
-I hit a realization that he could do it, because he was a big name in the fiction world, and I wasn’t.
+I realized he could do it because he was a big name in the fiction world, and I wasn’t.
 I finally realized, under the guise of a dumb guy writing a college thesis, that this big name author didn’t introduce his political, or music, preferences as well as I thought he had when blinded by the awe I had of his big name.

 If there were an antidote to dumb guy’s disease, I would say it involves an unhealthy dose of self-reflection coupled with a dose of self-actualization.
 As our grandmother’s told us, there is always going to be someone stronger, more attractive, and smarter.
 There are always going to be some that have their areas, and we might know little to nothing about that area, but we have our areas too.
 Unfortunately, when someone backs us into a corner, intellectually, there is a tendency to panic.
 If we were able to sit back and say, hey, you have your areas and I have mine, we might be able to avoid the fear that we’re not as dumb as we think we are.